shagun751/bsnq/Trial 21 - Logs/log_bsnqM.md

 - [x] Wave-probe at random XY using findEleForLocXY and FEM shape fnc.
 Verified.
 - [x] Removed all (except 2) private vars from bsnqModule (wasnt a good idea).
 Verified.
 	- [x] Added type _C\_KCLK_ and private var _nSysC_ for system clock implementation.
+- [x] Added _getEtaPQForXY_ in bsnqModule to get vars at any location.
+Verified.

 -----------------------------------------------